yuantongkang/shadowsocks-zeit/README.md

 ### Optional

-Install [Captaion for mac](https://getcaptain.co) to start/pause your docker container
+Install [Captain for mac](https://getcaptain.co) to start/pause your docker container